 The American Cancer Society urges people to avoid these questionable treatments.
 Some are not just ineffective but also dangerous and expensive.

-Mexico has a long way to bring down numbers of residents with mesothelioma and at risk of asbestos exposure.
+Mexico has a long way to go in bringing down mesothelioma rates and asbestos exposure risks.
 Until that happens, it’s important to know the risks, take safety precautions, and get the best care if diagnosed with an asbestos illness.Get Your FREE Mesothelioma Packet

 Page Edited by Patient Advocate Dave Foster